 Digital Transformation in Manufacturing

-Digitization is transforming manufacturing, and the pace is accelerating.
+Digital transformation is revolutionizing manufacturing, and the pace is accelerating.
 What does this mean for your company and your industry?

 Paper mail into emails, typewritten reports into Excel, punch clock cards into biometrics, and wood and clay models into CAD.
 Things have changed significantly, but many standard business processes are still the way they were 20 years ago.
 Why?
 Silos lack integration.
 You get an email with a customer’s PO, and then you have to enter all the information into your system.
 Health and safety procedures are printed and stored in binders.
 You still need to print cheques to mail them, and so on.